 As a school that serves a richly diverse community, we take our responsibility to promote community cohesion, generate a respect for difference and individual rights seriously.

 |Behaviour Policy||We are committed to providing high quality education.
 This means promoting positive attitudes and behaviour so that students can develop their abilities and interests and achieve their full potential. |

 There is an inextricable link between behaviour and achievement.
 It is, therefore, essential that we promote good behaviour and challenges unacceptable behaviour.
 This is a basic expectation that must underpin the daily work of the school.

 High expectations, shared values, fair and consistent application of rewards and sanctions; combined with effective teaching, active tutoring, and early intervention are key to promoting positive behaviour and raising achievement.

-Please see linked document to download a copy of our Behaviour Policy.
+Please see linked document (small download icon) to download a copy of our Behaviour Policy.